neeradatta/twocupsofchaa.github.io/_posts/2020/2020-09-06-Elephants.md

 > ### ☕☕ What am I getting?

-You’ll receive one file digital file:

-High-Resolution, in PDF format, color: Pink
+### You’ll receive one file digital file : High-Resolution, in PDF format, color: varies based on listing

 The pictures you see are possible uses of this file, as a reminder, this is NOT an item that will ship.
 If you would like to purchase a physical item instead of a digital file or if you would like this in a different color - feel free to click through the other sections of this store